DavidYi1/Convert-Sentence-to-Lambda-Functions/README.md

 # Convert-Sentence-to-Lambda-Functions
-The plan is to convert a sentence to a lambda function
+The plan is to convert a sentence to a lambda function.
+<br>Currently adding features into grammar for NLTK.